jose-olmedo-telus/batch-upload-json-firestore/README.md

 eg. `node split-json.js ./PAPM_cfp_CARRIER_FOOT_PRINT.json 10000`

-To migrate, use the index.js file index.js requires 3 arguments
+To migrate, use the index.js file index.js requires 4 arguments
 1. Filepath of the json to migrate
-2. method: "add" or "set"
+2. method: "add" or "batch"
-3. name of the collections
+3. Name of the collections
+4. The id key of the object

-eg `node index.js ./splited/example.json2.json set tmf-630_carrier_footprint`
+eg `node index.js ./splited/example.json2.json set tmf-630_carrier_footprint ID.`